harshnisar/ml-india/_posts/2017-04-06-ml-india-bangalore-chapter-tenth-meetup.md

 ---
 layout: post
 title: "ML-India: Bangalore chapter | Tenth Meetup"
 excerpt: "ML-India is pleased to inform that the tenth machine learning meetup in its Bangalore chapter was held on 25th March 2017.
-The meetup revolved arounddiscussion about the contributions to "ogdindiar", a package that helps in searching an downloading datasets from data.gov.in, and also had a workshop on Introduction to ML
+The meetup revolved arounddiscussion about the contributions to 'ogdindiar', a package that helps in searching an downloading datasets from data.gov.in, and also had a workshop on Introduction to ML."
-"
 tags: [india, machine learning, data science, bangalore chapter, ML-India, meetup]

 tags_relevant: [chapter, meetup, bangalore]